 As with all of our preparedness guides, we reference as many expert sources, real world user reviews, and opinions as possible so we’re able to provide the most relevant and educational information on how to prepare and grow a survival garden.

-Preparing a survival garden is ultimately a highly personal activity with individual needs and preferences sometimes varying considerably between people, locations, and specific situations.
+Preparing a survival garden and finding the best survival seeds or heirloom seeds for the job is ultimately a highly personal activity with individual needs and preferences sometimes varying considerably between people, locations, and specific situations.

-With these considerations in mind, this guide looks to provide advice on our own opinions of how to plan and grow a survival garden, however, it’s always important to carry out your own due diligence to find the best solution for you when developing a strategy, plan, and solution that’s perfect for your situation.
+With these considerations in mind, this guide looks to provide advice on our own opinions of how to plan and grow a survival garden and find the best survival seeds and heirloom seeds for a variety of uses, however, it’s always important to carry out your own due diligence to find the best growing solution for you when developing a strategy, plan, and survival garden solution that’s perfect for your situation.